-Data Pitch is a new European-funded project bringing together established businesses and startups to meet today’s challenges with data.
+Data Pitch is a European-funded project bringing together established businesses and startups to meet today’s challenges with data.

 The ambition is to create an innovation ecosystem for Europe, where larger organisations work closely with agile startups to innovate and learn from each other, using data as an enabler to solve problems.

-Elena Simperl, Professor at University of Southampton and Data Pitch project Director said:
+At the inception of the project, Elena Simperl, Professor at University of Southampton and Data Pitch project Director said: